-Everything else can be contained in a bin or basket.
-You can use what you have, but there’s something to be said for an new matching set of bins after you’ve worked so hard.
-Plus, a matching set will come in handy if you decide to rotate toys (but more on that later).
-We have these bins, a great bonus is that they fit perfectly in cube shelving.
-Go for something durable that will withstand some abuse from little people— this isn’t the time for Dollar Store bins.
+Everything else can be contained in a bin or basket — especially toys with small pieces.
+You can use what you have, but there’s something to be said for a new matching set of bins after you’ve worked so hard.
+We have these bins, that they fit perfectly in cube shelving.
+Go for something durable that will withstand some abuse from little people — this isn’t the time for Dollar Store bins.

 You’ll want one storage container for each toy category.
 After our big purge, we purchased twenty matching bins.
 They hold all three of my children’s toys.
-Matching bins isn’t essential, but it does look nice.
-Plus, if you’re considering setting up a Toy Rotation System, matching bins makes it a breeze.
+If you’re considering setting up a Toy Rotation System, matching bins make it a breeze.

-Put each set of toys into a container.
-Have kids help!
-Label the container with words or pictures.
-Show your children the label.
+Put each set of toys into a container — have kids help so they learn where their toys go.
 Explain that when they clean up, they’ll be putting each category of toys into its own matching container.
-Explaining the system and your expectations are so important.
+Explaining the system and your expectations are important.

-Purging and organizing toys is no joke.
-You’ll likely need hours or an entire day, or even a weekend weekend, especially if you have little ones that need attention and food.
+You’ll likely need hours or an entire day to a toy purge, especially if you have little ones that need attention and food.
 But, I promise, if you stick with it and only keep the toys your kids love and will benefit from, your home will be less chaotic and easier to clean.